 Certificate students and course takers may enroll in up to four course units in their first semester with a maximum of two C.U.'s per eight-week session.
-A semester includes both accelerated (eight-week) and classic (full semester) courses. (e.g. Fall 1 and Fall 2).
+A semester includes both accelerated eight-week (e.g. Fall 1 and Fall 2) and classic (full semester) courses. (e.g. Fall 1 and Fall 2).